HMS-Core/hms-iap-clientdemo-android-studio/README.md

 * Auto-renewable subscription : Once purchased, Users can access to value-added functions or content in a specified period of time.
 The subscriptions will automatically renew on a recurring basis until users decide to cancel.

-This demo app provides all 3 types of product to demonstrate the procedure and capability of Huawei IAP.
+This demo app provides all 3 types of product to demonstrate the procedure and capability of HUAWEI IAP.

 Disclaimer: The demo only demonstrates the purchase procedure, and it does not have a real use of purchased products.